Charles Nicholl: Early life

-Nicholl was born in Llanegwad, Carmarthenshire in 1870 to Thomas Beynon Nicholl; he was educated at Llandovery College before graduating to Queens' College, Cambridge in 1890.
-He was awarded his BA in 1893, but did not complete his MA until 1906.
+Nicholl was born in Llanegwad, Carmarthenshire in 1870 to Thomas Beynon Nicholl; he was educated at Llandovery College before being admitted to Queens' College, Cambridge in 1890.
+He was awarded his BA in 1893, but did not receive his MA until 1906.
 While at Cambridge he won five sporting Blues, four in rugby between 1890 and 1893, and one in athletics in 1893.
 After leaving university Nicholl became Assistant Master at Blairlodge School for two years before spending four-year at Aravon School in Bray.

 In 1902 Nicholl was ordained a deacon at Lincoln Cathedral and the next year took his orders as a priest.
 From 1902 through to 1908 he was the Curate of Grantham, and in 1902 was also the Assistant Master at The King's School, Grantham, a post he held until 1910.
 From 1908 to 1910 he became the Rector of Wyville.
 In 1910 he took on the position of Head Master of The King's School, Grantham, but during this period, until 1917 he took no further religious posts.
 On leaving Grantham he took the post as Rector of Clayhidon, a position he held until his death in 1939.